Molepolole

 Molepolole is a large village in Kweneng District, Botswana.

 The people who reside in Molepolole are called Bakwena, who are one of the eight major tribes in Botswana.
 The Bakwena Kgosi (Chief), Sebele I was among the three chiefs who went to England to seek protection from the British in the colonial era.
 Molepolole serves as the capital of the Bakwena.
-It was named after the Molepolole river.
+It was named after the Molepolole River.

 It is one of the largest traditional villages in Africa with a population of over 73,102 people as of 2011.
 It lies 50 kilometres west of the national capital Gaborone and acts as gateway for exploring the Kalahari Desert.

-It has a large traditional kgotla and the Scottish Livingstone Hospital, is found in Molepolole.
+It has a large traditional kgotla and the Scottish Livingstone Hospital.

 History

 Ntsweng was the capital of Bakwena before they moved to Molepolole.
 Ntsweng is a historic site located a few kilometers southeast of Molepolole.
 The area was first occupied by Bakwena, led by Sechele I (ruled 1829–92), in 1864.
 It was abandoned in 1937 when Bakwena were forced to move to Molepolole by Kgari II, assisted by the colonial administrators.
 Ntsweng today consists of a large area covered with traces of occupation.
 Most notable are the patterns of stones laid on their edges that form house foundations which are still visible on the surface.
 There are also the ruins of what used to be Sebele II's office which is at present referred to as Mmakgosi's house.
 The ruins of that building are situated next to an area which used to be the royal kraal at Ntsweng but is now the royal cemetery.
 Several clusters of ruins seem to represent different wards.
 Analyses of the settlement layout and soil samples suggest cattle were often kept in the center of each ward.
 This seems to follow the "central cattle pattern", a conceptual model for the organization of settlements among southern Bantu, where the central placement of the kraal reflects the central role of cattle in the culture and ideology of the people.